Big Republican donors wait on Perry-Romney duel

-WASHINGTON Big Republican donors are still undecided on Rick Perry or Mitt Romney as their party's best chance to defeat President Barack Obama in the November 2012 presidential election.
+WASHINGTON, Sept 14 Big Republican donors are still undecided on Rick Perry or Mitt Romney as their party's best chance to defeat President Barack Obama in the November 2012 U.S. presidential election.

 Only about a third of the Republican campaign cash raised four years ago has been committed so far for the upcoming election -- a sluggish pace that is unlikely to pick up before next year.